inigolabs/inigolabs.github.io/docs/configuration/observe.md

   - [Profile Default Values](#profile-default-values)

 # Observe
-Observe allows inigo's users to perform inspection of queries and annotate certain parts of it depending on the configuration you set.
+Observe allows Inigo's users to perform inspection of queries and annotate certain parts of it depending on the configuration you set.
 For example, you may use Observe to mark/flag fields used in a query depending on the types of directives are applied to them in your GraphQL schema.

 ---